mre/envsync/README.md

 I use this in my CI/CD pipelines to ensure that all environment variables are documented and that secrets are not leaked.

+## Related Projects

+- [envy](https://github.com/mre/envy): A Rust library for managing environment variables globally.
+Automatically loads environment variables from a global config file and sets them in the current shell session when entering a directory.